fozbstudios/occmodel/README.rst

 #. ``make -j$(nproc)``
 #. ``make install``

-To install the VTK python bindings into a virtualenv, activate your desired virtuaenv and run:
+To install the VTK python bindings into a virtualenv, activate your desired virtualenv and run:
     ``add2virtualenv /opt/cad-lib/vtk-6.2/lib/python2.7/site-packages``
+Or if you are using [ana|mini]conda:
+    ``conda develop /opt/cad-lib/vtk-6.2/lib/python2.7/site-packages``

 If you want to use this build of VTK as you default VTK package you may also want to do the following things: